Clio Settings: Connecting to QuickBooks

 Where is the synchronize button?

 As I mentioned earlier, it's a bit hidden.
 You have to go to settings, and then you go to sync.
-Once you open up this area, you're going to be looking at quite a few places where you're going to map accounts to Clio from your QuickBooks chart of accounts.
-You want to make sure that you have this correctly set up as you don't want to have any mistakes and push the data across.
+Once you open up this area, you will be looking at quite a few places where you will map accounts to Clio from your QuickBooks chart of accounts.
+You want to ensure that you have this correctly set up as you don't want to make any mistakes and push the data across.

 - Go to the left navigation bar